GinaKutz/PasswordGenerator/README.md

 ## Credits

  I primarily worked on this alone, however I worked with Travis Umbel, Keely York, Megan Schneider and Cameron Kirk doing the pseudo code.
 I relied heavily on Google for information.
+Starter Code provided by Xandromas.